IIT-EnergySystemModels/oHySEM/doc/rst/Introduction.rst

 - **Market Participation**: Engage in real-time electricity markets and future hydrogen markets.

-- **Asset Integration**: Seamlessly incorporate new assets (e.g., renewable generators, storage units) into the system.

-- **Self-scheduling**: Operation planning of the hybrid system.

 **Tailored Decision Support for Assets and Operations**

 **oHySEM** allows users to predefine the structure of their H-VPP, including the placement of new assets.
 It then determines the optimal operating schedules and market participation strategies for existing and planned resources.
 Key decision variables include: